 - Melbourne University intends to invest their revenue from this project into building a new Australian Institute for Infectious Disease (AIID) facility in Parkville.
 Council acknowledges this facility is a positive and important project.
 However, from a planning perspective the two projects are not connected.
 The proposed AIID facility should not be used as a justification for excluding Council and community involvement in the planning process.

 The Minister is currently considering the request, including whether to exempt themself from the exhibition and notice requirements of sections 17, 18 and 19 of the Planning and Environment Act 1987 (the Act) and the Regulations.

 To inform the Minister’s decision on the planning scheme amendment request, consultation is being undertaken under by DELWP under section 20(5) of the Act.
-You are invited to review the relevant information and supporting documentation on this proposal and lodge a submission on the Victorian Environment, Land, Water, and Planning website.
+You are invited to review the relevant information and supporting documentation on this proposal and lodge a submission on the Victorian Environment, Land, Water, and Planning website-external site.